Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Background and Related Work

-According to the Office of National Statistics in 2020, almost 11 million adults with disabilities recently used the Internet in the UK \cite{officefornationalstatisticsInternetUsersUK}.
-A 2016 GOV.UK survey of 712 AT users found that 29\% used a screen reader to browse the Internet, while others used screen magnifiers, speech recognition or readability software \cite{gov.ukResults2016GOV2016}.
-They also found several different screen readers being used, the most popular being JAWS.
+According to the Office of National Statistics in 2020, almost 11 million adults with disabilities recently used the Internet in the UK~\cite{officefornationalstatisticsInternetUsersUK}.
+A 2016 survey conducted by GOV.UK involving 712 AT users, found that 29\% utilised screen readers for Internet browsing with the remaining respondents employing various tools, such as screen magnifiers, speech recognition, or readability software \cite{gov.ukResults2016GOV2016}.
+This survey also studied the different screen readers in use, finding the most popular to be JAWS.
 WebAIM also found that JAWS was the most popular screen reader with 53.7\% of users using it as their primary screen reader and NVDA was the second most popular with 30.7\% of users using it as their primary screen reader \cite{webaimWebAIMScreenReader2021}.